- Import from CSV files

 - How to import Test Cases and Test Steps from a CSV file

-It is possible to batch create new Targetprocess entities (User Stories, Tasks, Bugs, Features, Epics, Requests) with CSV files.
-Within import you can set fields and properties of entities such as entity state, business value, custom field values, assigned tags, estimated effort, assigned users and teams.
+It is possible to batch create new Targetprocess entities (User Stories, Tasks, Bugs, Features, Epics, Portfolio Epics, Requests) with CSV files.
+Within import you can set fields and properties of entities such as entity state, business value, custom field values, assigned tags, estimated effort, planned dates, assigned users and teams.
 This article describes how to perform the import.

 Here's how a basic CSV file with list a of entities to be created looks when opened in a spreadsheet editor:

 Files in CSV (Comma-separated values) format are commonly used to transfer data between spreadsheet editors (such as Microsoft Excel, OpenOffice, LibreOffice, Google Sheets) and other software systems and tools.